 Puffin Watching at Látrabjarg

 If you’re dead set on puffins while you’re here in Iceland, the Látrabjarg bird cliffs are an absolute must.
-If you find the right spot you’re almost guaranteed to see flocks of curious little creatures along the cliffside.
-Any time between May and September is recommended to be the best time for Atlantic puffin spotting, with around 10 million of the birds flocking to the island to nest and mate from over the ocean.
+If you find the right spot, you’re almost guaranteed to see flocks of these curious little creatures along the cliffside.
+The best time to see Atlantic Puffins at Látrabjarg is between May and September.
+This is because around 10 million birds flock to the island to nest and mate from over the ocean.

 This area of sea cliffs is the most western point of the entire country and, in fact, the whole European continent, located in the Westfjords.
 The Westfjords are a considerable distance from Reykjavik, a 6-hour drive if no stops are taken.
-You’ll follow the Ring Road from the capital before joining road 60 towards the Westfjords further north.
-There are plenty of magnificent stops to make on the way, so it can be worth embarking on this journey as a part of a longer road trip.
-Alternatively, it’s also possible to drive instead to Stykkisholur before catching a ferry to the Westfjords.
+You’ll follow the Ring Road from the capital before joining Road 60 towards the Westfjords further north.
+There are plenty of magnificent stops to make on the way, so it can be worth embarking on this journey as a part of a longer road trip like Bolafjall Mountain and Dynjandi Waterfall.
+Alternatively, it’s also possible to drive instead to Stykkisholmur before catching a ferry to the Westfjords.

-If your main focus for your trip is the sea cliffs here, it’s probably best to choose a base nearer the Westfjords if you’re to make the most of Látrabjarg, like the Fosshotel Westfjords near the fishing village of Patreksfjörður.
+If the main focus of your trip is the sea cliffs here, it’s probably best to choose a base nearer the Westfjords if you’re to make the most of Látrabjarg, like the Fosshotel Westfjords near the fishing village of Patreksfjörður.